Accruva Formation: Formation

 The shield structures are believed to be of volcanic origin.
 These shields typically found in close proximity with each other and will form groups of structures.
 The transition between the shields and the plains in between the shields is morphologically smooth and sometimes contains wrinkle ridges.
 This is the first unit that display no pervasive deformation.
 Along with the volcanic shields, slight deformation is present evidenced by wrinkle ridges and a few fractures and grabens.

 Likely the shields form in multiple stages over time, rather than from a single event.
 Single eruption events would more likely cause very large shield volcanoes, instead of the clusters of small, approximately 10 km diameter, shield domes found within the Accruva Formation.

 They frequently form in clusters of 100 km in diameter.
 This indicates that this eruption pattern of small individual eruptions was widespread and continued for an extended period of time.

 How multiple shield domes can be formed within the shield plain formation over time.
 Image created by Chesschamp82.

 Classification

 The Accruva Formation was classified using the dual stratigraphic classification system.
 This system defines and maps rock units based on the description of the observable characteristics at the surface due to lacking other information.
 This is the common method used for classifying formations on other planets where we lack the necessary information to classify as we do on earth, which is classifying by its position within geologic time.

 Location

-The Accruva Formation covers about 79.3x10^{6} km^{2} or 17.4% of the area mapped on Venus.
+The Accruva Formation covers about 79.3 million square kilometers or 17.4% of the area mapped on Venus.
 Type locations include 29.4°N, 131.0°E; 11.9°S, 335.8°E.